Fewest Vehicle Recalls, Higher Reliability

 Be Ready for Breakdowns

 In summary, a car's recall history can be a good indicator of how reliable it might be.
 However, a breakdown can surprise you no matter how reliable your car is.
 Protect your budget from breakdowns with an extended car warranty from Protect My Car.
 Remember to check your car for recalls and have them addressed right away.
-It’s free protection for your car!
+Also, fill out a FREE EXTENDED CAR WARRANTY QUOTE!